Gosforth: Population

 At the 2001 census there were 23,620 people living in Gosforth.
 In the 19th century Gosforth's population was largely deemed by the coal trade.
 In 1801 there were 1,385 inhabitants, most of whom lived in Kenton, and were employed in the colliery there.
 In 1831 the population had risen to 3,546, partly due to the opening of the Fawdon and Coxlodge collieries.
 Between 1831 and 1871 the population only grew by a very small amount to 3,723, due to the pits at Fawdon and Kenton having ceased to function.

 Archaeological finds

 There have been a number of archaeological finds in Gosforth, with the earliest piece being a prehistoric flint flake that was found in 1959.
 In 1863 a 2nd-century Greek Colonial coin was found in a garden in Bulman Village.
 A Roman altar was found in North Gosforth.

 Landmarks

-Gosforth has a large business complex called the Regent Centre, which houses organisations including HM Revenue & Customs.
+Gosforth has a large business complex called the Regent Centre.
 Gosforth's main high school is Gosforth Academy, and some of the private schools in Gosforth are Westfield School (for girls) and Newcastle School for Boys.
 St Nicholas Hospital is also located in Gosforth, which houses the Jubilee Theatre, a Victorian Theatre built in 1899.